link1905/system-design-101/content/docs/system-administration/system-deployment/deployment-strategies.md

 c -> s.s1
 ```

-Similar to **Recreate**,
-this strategy reduces conflicts by operating only one active version at a time.
+This strategy reduces conflicts by operating only one active version at a time.
-However, unlike Recreate, users continue to access the old version during the deployment of the new one,
+However, unlike **Recreate**, users continue to access the old version during the deployment of the new one,
 ensuring minimized downtime.
 Furthermore, it allows for rapid rollback if errors are encountered.